VachaLab/qq-manual/src/run_scripts.md

 ### qq_loop_md / qq_loop_re

 Prolonging simulations run with `qq_loop_*` scripts is straightforward.
 Increase the value in the `# qq loop-end ...` directive to extend the total number of cycles, then submit the loop script again using [`qq submit`](qq_submit.md).
+You do not need to remove the runtime files in the directory.
 The loop job will resume from the next cycle.

 ### qq_flex_md / qq_flex_re